Ryu0w0/APGAN/README.md

 ## Structure

-The fully grown structure of generator and discriminator developed in this repository is below.
-The generator produces 256x256 synthetic images and the discriminator accepts 256x256 real or synthetic images.
+The structure of APGAN is progressively growing as the training goes.
+The figure shown below is the maximum size (fully grown) of the structure that the generator produces 256x256 synthetic images and the discriminator accepts 256x256 real or synthetic images.
 A self-attention module is attached in the block of resolution of 128x128 denoted as the orange layer.
 Standard deviation-based feature map is concatinated in the last block in the discriminator denoted as the green layer.

 <img src="https://github.com/Ryu0w0/meta_repository/blob/master/APGAN/images/structure.PNG" width=60%>